hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove load balancer node by specifying the name or id of the load balancer, the address and the port.
+Remove load balancer node by specifying the name or id of the load balancer and the id of the nodes.

 ###Examples
-Delete the load balancers `thing1` and `thing2`:
+Delete the load balancers ndoe `1044952` from `scale`:

-    hpcloud lb:remove thing1 10.2.2.2 80
+    hpcloud lb:nodes:remove scale 1044952

 ###Aliases
 `lb:nodes:rm, lb:nodes:delete, lb:nodes:del`